freddolino-lab/ShapeME/README.md

-TODO:
-1. add input file format specs (will add example\_files directory) [ ] place example files in directory
-2. add instructions for running examples
-3. add docs for every argument for every script\\
-    [ ] evaluate\_motifs.py\\
-    [ ] ShapeMe.py\\

 # ShapeMe

 ShapeMe is a tool for identifying local structural motifs that inform protein/DNA interaction.
+In it's implementation, however, ShapeME is more flexible, and can be used to identify motifs predictive of RNA-seq scores, SELEX-seq scores, etc..
+Any score that can be binned into categories on a per-sequence basis can be used for motif inference using ShapeME.

+For users who would like to run ShapeME on their own hardward, we recommend they download our singularity container to run ShapeME on a linux operating system to which they have access.
+This will require the user to install singularity on their systems.

+The main script most users will run is `ShapeME.py`.
+See below for documentation on the required inputs to `ShapeME.py`.

 # Preparing input data

-The input files required by ShapeMe are:
+The input files required by ShapeME are:

 1. scores file
     + A tab-delimited file with one header line and two columns
-    + Column 1: "name" - the name of each sequence (in order) found in the fasta files.
+    + Column 1: "name" - the name of each sequence found in the fasta file, in the same order as sequences occur in fasta file.
     + Column 2: "score" - the score associated with each sequence in the fasta files.
 For identification of motifs that inform peaks vs non-peaks, the score column should contain 0 or 1, where 0 would indicate